 Leah, have you considered keeping a hungry goat as a pet?

 Let me share a couple of thoughts, and then we’ll invite our astute readers to weigh in.

-1. You might enjoy this post, “How to Declutter Your Home,” by Maxwell Ryan.
-Ryan is the co-founder of Apartment Therapy, a wonderful site with inspiring photos and ideas to help people in smaller homes create beautiful, highly functioning spaces.
+1. You might enjoy this post, “How to Declutter Your Home: 10 Creative Decluttering Tips,” by Joshua Becker.
+Joshua is the founder of Becoming Minimalist, a wonderful site with inspiring ideas to help people create functional spaces.

 2. Consider selling your treasures on NextDoor.com, a site that connects people in nearby neighborhoods.
 It’s much less anonymous than, say, Craigslist.
 I’ve sold several items using the site’s free classified ads, and met some really nice people in the process.

 3. Find a nonprofit that helps people transition from homelessness.
 A fine example here in Denver is Joshua Station, a former old Motel 6 converted into apartments refurbished by volunteers and decorated with donated goods.
 If you find a charitable organization where your wonderful treasures will directly be making a difference in another person’s life, you may feel more peace about letting them go.

 4. Photograph your treasures before you say goodbye, and make a photo book through a service like Shutterfly.
 Write a few memories, so that you can remember and share your feelings about the items and what they meant to you.